techmyth/techmyth.github.io/content/posts/pwsh-vmware-powercli-get-datastore-info.en.md

 PS C:\Users\jocolon>
 ```

 This command shows the existing Datastore and the basic information about the used space.
-With this command we can also filter the search allowing to obtain additional Datastore information. if we add the Datastore name to the **“Get-Datastore”** command with the **“-Name”** option.
-For example if we use the command **“Get-Datastore -Name &lt;DatastoreName&gt; | Format-List”** the following result is shown.
+With this command we can also filter the search allowing to obtain additional Datastore information. if we add the Datastore name to the `Get-Datastore` command with the `-Name` option.
+For example if we use the command `Get-Datastore -Name *DatastoreName* | Format-List` the following result is shown.

 ```text
 PS C:\Users\jocolon> Get-Datastore -Name NVME-VFLASH-01 | Format-List